 To select the language in which the server writes error messages, follow the instructions in this section.
 For information about changing the character set for error messages (rather than the language), see Section 10.6, “Error Message Character Set”.
 For general information about configuring error logging, see Section 5.4.2, “The Error Log”.

-As of MySQL 5.5, the server searches for the error message file in two locations:
+The server searches for the error message file using these rules:

 mysqld --lc_messages_dir=/usr/share/mysql --lc_messages=fr_FR

 frenchand looks for the error file in the

 By default, the language files are located in the

 variable can be set only at server startup and has only a global